kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 #### Administration

-To create a Twitter owner verifier, use  [Administration UI]({{root_url}}Glossary/#administration-ui) or [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Verifiers/editUserVerifier).
-If you want to use the Administration UI, choose the **Twitter verifier** type from the drop-down list on the **Add user verifier details** page.
+To create a Twitter owner verifier, use the [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Verifiers/editUserVerifier) or choose the **Twitter verifier** type from the drop-down list on the **Add user verifier details** page.

 ![twitter verifier](Admin-ui/verifier-twitter.png "twitter verifier")

 ### Custom owner verifier

-You can implement plug in your custom verifiers.
+You can implement a custom plug-in verifier.
 To do this, follow the instructions in [Creating custom owner verifier]({{root_url}}Customization-guide/Kaa-Server/Development-environment-setup/#creating-custom-user-verifier).

 ## Using the endpoint access token

-You can attach new endpoints to an owner using the endpoint that was previously attached to that owner.
+You can use an owner's endpoint to attach new endpoints to that owner.
-Assume we have a new endpoint B that we want to attach to the owner using the previously attached endpoint A.
+Assume you have a new endpoint B that you want to attach to the owner using the previously attached endpoint A.

 The process flows as follows: